pereznetworks/WeatherX/WeatherX/README.md

 ## STATUS:

- - Currently building backend service and front-end app
+ - Currently building backend service

+ - After UI testing, silly to try to fit everything in one view
+    - will build multiple views and adapt app flow
+    - will leave working map-view as is for now
+    - will build more views when I have more data to work with

 ## Now Working: